COMMUNITY ENGAGEMENT (CE) COMMUNITY/ACADEMIC RESEARCHER PILOT GRANTS PROGRAM

 Informational Session I: November 5, 2018

 REQUEST FOR APPLICATIONS 2018 DEADLINE December 17, 2018

 STUDENT HEALTHCARE INNOVATION SEED GRANTS

-The Emory-Georgia Tech Healthcare Innovation Program (HIP), in partnership with the Emory Synergy Award Program, Georgia CTSA, Emory Healthcare Innovation Hub, Emory Health Services Research Center, Winship Cancer Institute, Emory+Children’s Pediatrics Institute, and Georgia State University is pleased to announce the eleventh round of research seed grants in Healthcare Innovation.
-Seed grants will fund multi-investigator and multi-disciplinary teams examining healthcare services and clinical effectiveness.
-Awards will support innovative approaches that address issues of healthcare quality, costs, and/or access that are consistent with the goals of the Healthcare Innovation Program.
+The Emory-Georgia Tech Healthcare Innovation Program (HIP) in partnership with the Georgia CTSA and Georgia State University is pleased to request applications for the fourth round of student seed grants in Healthcare Innovation.
+Grants will fund multi-investigator, multi-disciplinary teams proposing innovative projects that address issues of healthcare quality, costs, and/or access.
+Two categories of grants will be considered: Research Project Grants and Education Project Grants.

 The Pilot Grants program is a catalyst and vehicle for the transformation of clinical and translational science in Georgia.
 The program promotes new networks of multidisciplinary and inter-institutional research teams to re-engineer the health sciences enterprise of the city.
 The program enhances currently available resources from each Georgia CTSA partner by investing in new clinical and translational research paradigms, to encourage young faculty to develop cutting-edge science, and to become the glue that cements investigators and projects across the research consortium.
 Funding is used to support one to two year pilot projects consonant with the broad aims and objectives of the Georgia CTSA.